mnot/I-D/web-proxy-desc/draft.md

 that cannot establish a HTTP/2 connection to a WPD proxy MUST consider that proxy "failed."

 WPD Proxies MUST support forwarding requests with the "http" scheme {{RFC7230}}, and SHOULD support the CONNECT method, as specified in {{I-D.ietf-httpbis-http2}} Section 8.3.

+{{RFC7230}} Section 5.7.2 requires proxies to honour the semantic of the "no-transform" cache-control directive, and append the 214 (Transformation Applied) warn-code to other messages that have been transformed; WPD proxies MUST honour these requirements.

+User agents MUST use a CONNECT tunnel when retrieving URLs with the "https" scheme through WPD proxies.

 When user agents encounter 5xx responses to a CONNECT request from a WPD proxy, they MUST present the response to the end user, but MUST NOT present or process it as a response to the eventual